hoffms/docs/README.md

 By implementing these consistent principles Uniswap will have docs that are easy to understand and produce reusable code for its community.

-A good example is the Uniswap [v3 SDK Guides](https://docs.uniswap.org/docs/sdk/v3/guides/01-background.md).
+A good example is the Sherry [Trigger SDK Guides](/sdk/trigger-sdk/overview).

 ### Technical References
 This should contain the technical reference for the exported interfaces.
 A good example is the Uniswap [v4 SDK](https://docs.uniswap.org/docs/sdk/v4/overview).